Huasenberg/Sudoku-Vocabulary/README.md

 - When a user decided to exit the current board, the user will be prompted with a message if they want to save the board or not.
 There will be an option in the main menu for users who want to return to a saved board.

-## 20. BETTER VICTORY DETECTION

-### Status: **Not Started**

-### `User Story`

-- As a user, I don't want to have to click the "check" button after I have completed the game

-### `Test Driven Development`

-- When a user plays the Sudoku game, the game will automatically check if the board is completed or not rather than having the user to press the button

-## 21. DIFFERENT DEVICES

-### Status: **Not Started**

-### `User Story`

-- As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice, so that the words will be conveniently displayed in larger, easier to read fonts.

-### `Test Driven Development`

--

 ## **REFERENCES**